 With the slightest hint of spring in the air we can all be coaxed from that winter hibernation and out into the world as it blooms.

 Spring is a great time for travel, so whether it’s catching some sun, mountain hiking or delving into some history and culture – or even some last-minute snow action – here are a few ideas to get you digging out your passport.
 These are the cheapest places to travel in spring.
+You might also want to discover the best UK places to visit in spring Dropdown content.

 Where better to sweat out the last vestiges of winter than a city with more than a hundred spas?
 Each has its own particular style, from sixteenth-century Ottoman – the best is Rudas, with a beautiful octagonal pool under a glass dome and a rooftop heated pool with a wonderful view of the Danube – to exquisite art nouveau, such as Gellert.